Yagi–Uda antenna: Origins

-However, the name "Yagi" has become more familiar, with the name of Uda who applied the idea in practice or established the conception through experiment is often omitted.
-This appears to have been due to the fact that Yagi based on Uda's pre-announcement and developed the principle of the absorption phenomenon he had announced, Yagi filing a patent on the new idea in Japan without Uda's name in it, and later transferring the patent to the Marconi Company in the UK.
+However, the name Yagi has become more familiar, while the name of Uda, who applied the idea in practice or established the conception through experiment, is often omitted.
+This appears to have been due to the fact that Yagi based his work on Uda's pre-announcement and developed the principle of the absorption phenomenon Yagi had announced earlier.
+Yagi filed a patent application in Japan on the new idea, without Uda's name in it, and later transferred the patent to the Marconi Company in the UK.
 Incidentally, in the US, the patent was transferred to RCA Corporation.

-Yagi antennas were first widely used during World War II in radar systems by the Japanese, Germans, British and US.
-After the war they saw extensive development as home television antennas.
+Yagi antennas were first widely used during World War II in radar systems by Japan, Germany, the United Kingdom, and the United States.
+After the war, they saw extensive development as home television antennas.

 Description

 The Yagi–Uda antenna typically consists of a number of parallel thin rod elements, each approximately a half wave in length.
+Rarely, the elements are discs rather than rods.
 Often they are supported on a perpendicular crossbar or "boom" along their centers.
 Usually there is a single dipole driven element consisting of two collinear rods each connected to one side of the transmission line, and a variable number of parasitic elements, reflectors on one side and optionally one or more directors on the other side.
-The parasitic elements are not electrically connected to the transmission line, and serve as passive radiators, reradiating the radio waves to modify the radiation pattern.
+The parasitic elements are not electrically connected to the transmission line and serve as passive radiators, reradiating the radio waves to modify the radiation pattern.
 Typical spacings between elements vary from about 1/10 to 1/4 of a wavelength, depending on the specific design.
 The directors are slightly shorter than the driven element, while the reflector(s) are slightly longer.
 The radiation pattern is unidirectional, with the main lobe along the axis perpendicular to the elements in the plane of the elements, off the end with the directors.

 Conveniently, the dipole parasitic elements have a node (point of zero RF voltage) at their centre, so they can be attached to a conductive metal support at that point without need of insulation, without disturbing their electrical operation.
 They are usually bolted or welded to the antenna's central support boom.
 The most common form of the driven element is one fed at its centre so its two halves must be insulated where the boom supports them.

 The gain increases with the number of parasitic elements used.
 Only one reflector is normally used since the improvement of gain with additional reflectors is small, but more reflectors may be employed for other reasons such as wider bandwidth.
-Yagis have been built with up to 30–40 directors.
+Yagis have been built with 40 directors and more.